z0al/plist-manager/README.md

 }
 ```

-Plist Manager provides Nix modules for both [nix-darwin] and [home-manager].
-You should use either one, but NOT both, to avoid behavior conflicts.
+This module provides integrations for both [nix-darwin] and [home-manager].
+You can use either one, but NOT both, to avoid behavior conflicts.

 ### For nix-darwin users